tedneward/Research/content/reading/languages/language-implementation.md

 [Writing your own toy language](https://gnuu.org/2009/09/18/writing-your-own-toy-compiler/) using flex, bison, LLVM; [code](https://github.com/lsegal/my_toy_compiler)

+[Open, extensible object models](https://piumarta.com/software/cola/objmodel2.pdf): "The artificial distinction between implementation language and end-user language can be eliminated by implementing the language using only end-user objects and messages, making the implementation accessible for arbitrary modification by programmers.
+We show that three object types and five methods are sufficient to bootstrap an extensible object model and messaging semantics that are described entirely in terms of those same objects and messages."

 [How to Create a Programming Language Using ANTLR4](https://progur.com/2016/09/how-to-create-language-using-antlr4.html) | [The ANTLR Mega Tutorial](https://tomassetti.me/antlr-mega-tutorial/)

 ["Three Things I Wish I Knew When I Started Designing Languages"](https://www.youtube.com/watch?v=oa0qq75i9oc)